SCHOOL PROGRAMS

 We believe these lessons are important in the classroom as part of group education on social and safety skills.
 However, to truly be effective prevention lessons, these safety guidelines and skills need to be reinforced outside of school, by parents, family members, and community members!

 To find out more, contact schools@safv.org.
-To learn more about how to talk to students about personal safety, check out our Safety Packets for parents and mentors, including a safety tip sheet and safety plan, to fill out with your child.
+To learn more about how to talk to students about personal safety, check out our safety packets below for parents and mentors, including a safety tip sheet and safety plan, to fill out with your child.

 Safety Packets for parents and mentors: